carnegiequarry/digitalquarryproject/README.md

 # digitalquarryproject
-The Digital Quarry Project is an effort to bring the fossils of Dinosaur National Monument's Carnegie Quarry online for researchers and the public.
+<p>The Digital Quarry Project is an effort to bring the fossils of Dinosaur National Monument's Carnegie Quarry online for researchers and the public.</p>

 <strong>What to do</strong><br>
 <p>First, check out <a href="http://www.carnegiequarry.com/">the main website</a>.